JustusAdam/marvin-docs/source/scripting.rst

 There are several functions for reacting to some event happening in you chat application.
 The type of reaction influences the kind of data available in the reaction handler.
+The data available in the handler can be seen listed in a tuple in the ``BotReacting`` monad.
+For instance ``BotReacting a (User' a, Channel' a, Message, Match, TimeStamp) ()`` will have access to a user, a channel, a message and so on.
+Functions for getting access to this data are listed in :ref:`functions for handlers`

 The basic structure of a reaction is ``<reaction-type> <matcher> <handler>``.